 - Microwave herbs on high for 2½ minutes then check to see if stems and leaves are dry.

 - If not dry, microwave an additional 30 seconds and check again and repeat until dry.

 - Place herbs on a drying tray in a preheated dryer with the thermostat set for 90° to 100°F (about 35°C).

 - Drying will occur in 2 to 3 hours.

 Place dried herbs in any container that excludes air, light, and moisture; air and light will result in loss of flavor; moisture can result in caking and loss of color.
-Dark colored jars with airtight lids work best.
-Avoid paper or cardboard containers which will absorb essential oil and do not protect herbs from air and moisture.
+Dark-colored jars with airtight lids work best.
+Avoid paper or cardboard containers that will absorb essential oil and do not protect herbs from air and moisture.

 Store dried herbs in a cool place–60°F (15°C) or lower; this will help them hold their color and flavor.
 Properly stored herbs will keep for six months to a year.
 For full flavor, avoid crushing or grinding herbs until just before using.